matlab/matlab-ai-agent-sdk/README.md

 - Integrate LLMs and agentic workflows into your workflows in a targeted manner, retaining deterministic workflows when those are more suitable.

 - Let your agent work on large amounts of data without needing to send the data to the LLM.

+## Research Preview

+This SDK is a Research Preview under active development and APIs may change.

+Please leave feedback, report bugs and feature requests via [Issues](../../issues).
+We review all contributions, but we do not merge external pull requests.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Setup